 It’s not normal to struggle to fall asleep and wake up in the morning feeling more tired than when you went to bed.
 Hydroxytryptophan targets sleep problems from all angles, including limbic system repair, hormone levels, and circadian rhythm retraining.

-Despite initial evidence suggesting that it could be a useful treatment for insomnia, the research studies have been small in number and have shared methodological limitations.
+Despite initial evidence suggesting that it could be a valuable treatment for insomnia, the research studies have been small in number and have shared methodological limitations.
 Additional work replicating these findings would allow for greater certainty in the effectiveness of 5-HTP.

 Using hydroxytryptophan for panic and anxiety attacks